 Banff national park is house to two of the most charming lakes on the planet and the best place for SUP boards.

-First, Moraine lake is a glacier-fed lake placed in the Valley of the 10 Peaks.
+First, Moraine lake is a glacier-fed lake in the Valley of the 10 Peaks.
 Rent a canoe and slide across the bright blue lake, which gets its shade from silt brought in by the glacier water.

 The turquoise blue lake sits in front of a range of mountains and the Victoria Glacier, making it a famous postcard fodder.